Seattle Dog Bite Attorney

 - We can take your case to trial in Washington, if necessary.
 Our accident lawyers have significant trial experience.
 If an insurance company is not treating you fairly, we have the knowledge and resources to fight for a better verdict during a trial.

 - We do not charge for our services unless you win.
 Do not worry about how you will afford an injury lawyer.
 We only charge if we secure you a monetary award.
 We will take the fees from the settlement or verdict, not from your pocket.

-When to Talk to a Seattle Dog Bite Attorney
+When Should You Talk to a Seattle Dog Bite Attorney?

 Serious dog bite injuries warrant a phone call to a personal injury lawyer near you.
 A lawyer can help victims of serious dog attacks hold pet owners, landlords, and/or other parties liable for damages.
 Hiring an attorney can make sure no one takes advantage of you during the claims process.
 A lawyer can help you with your burden of proof and prepare you for potential defenses.